Federal Work-Study Research Assistant Program

 - ALL students in the program will be set up to have their last day of work occur prior to May 1st.

-- In addition to working as an RA, students are asked to complete a professional development activity each semester, are expected to present their research work at the spring symposium or complete a reflection paper and are asked to provide an assessment survey (final report) of the program at the end of their employment
+- In addition to working as an RA, students are asked to complete a professional development activity each semester, are expected to present their research work at the spring symposium, and are asked to provide an assessment survey (final report) of the program at the end of their employment